 Bennett Kukla and Mia Anthony have published The Journal of Gerontology: Series A: Brain Small-Worldness Properties and Perceived Fatigue in Mild Cognitive Impairment.

 The University of Rochester Medical Center is launching the Network for Emotional Well-being and Brain Aging (NEW Brain Aging), a new center to advance research on the relationship between emotional well-being and dementia-related diseases.
 PI Vankee Lin will lead NEW Brain Aging, one of five networks funded by the National Institutes of Aging (NIH) to conduct research on emotional well-being.

 Read the article here.

-Quanjing Chen has published in eLife Sciences: Longitudinal stability of medial temporal lobe connectivity is associated with tau-related memory decline.
+Quanjing Chen has published in eLife: Longitudinal stability of medial temporal lobe connectivity is associated with tau-related memory decline.